-Things to Know About Alopecia
+Things to Know About Alopecia Areata

-Hair loss and thinning hair affects about 80 million men and women in the United States.
+Hair loss and thinning hair affect about 80 million men and women in the United States.
 There are many different causes for this, including stress, childbirth, some medical treatments, and even how you style your hair.
 One of the most common causes of hair loss is hereditary hair loss.
 These include the following:

 Alopecia Areata affects anywhere from 200,000 to 3 million people per year.
 There are many types of alopecia and the most common form is androgenetic alopecia.
 For men, this is colloquially called male pattern thinning; for women, this is called female pattern thinning and is usually diffused hair loss across the entire scalp.
 About 10% of people with alopecia areata may never regrow hair.
 This is why we find it so important to offer help with wigs for alopecia.